JordanMartinez/purescript-cookbook/CONTRIBUTING.md

     - If you do install `npm` dependencies for your recipe, please state which libraries were installed in the recipe's `README.md` file.
     - If you want your recipe to be compatible with TryPureScript, the npm dependency must be [listed here](https://github.com/purescript/trypurescript/blob/master/client/src/Try/Shim.purs).
 If it's not listed, open a PR to add it to that file.
 1. Implement your recipe.
     - If you add any new modules, always start the module name with your recipe's "Unique Recipe Name" (e.g. `MyNewRecipe.Foo`, `MyNewRecipe.Module.Path.To.Cool.Types`).
-Note that your recipe will not be compatible with TryPureScript if it contains more than one module.
+      - **Note:** Your recipe will not be compatible with TryPureScript if it contains more than one module.
  2. Build and test your recipe.
     - The necessary commands to launch your recipe were printed after running `scripts/newRecipe.sh`.
 Hopefully you copied some of them.
 If not, you may consult these [instructions on running recipes](https://github.com/JordanMartinez/purescript-cookbook/blob/master/README.md#running-recipes).
     - **Note:** `make` commands must be run from the cookbook's root directory.